MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/create-a-phone-system-auto-attendant.md

 Windows PowerShell allows you to create and manage auto attendants via the command line in a batch or programmatic manner.

-The following cmdlets allow you to manage a auto attendants:
+The following cmdlets allow you to manage auto attendants:

 - [New-CsAutoAttendant](/powershell/module/skype/new-csautoattendant)
 - [Get-CsAutoAttendant](/powershell/module/skype/get-csautoattendant)